Activities

 Image credit: @rafflesmarina via Instagram

 Despite having driven through the Tuas checkpoint to get to JB multiple times, you may have missed the striking Raffles Marina Lighthouse.
-Although it’s part of the Raffles Marina Club, the jetty that leads to the lighthouse is open to the public.
+Although it’s part of the Raffles Marina Club, the jetty that leads to this lighthouse in Singapore is open to the public.

 Overlooking the Tuas Causeway and with Malaysia in the far background, the sunset view is pretty stunning.
 We say ulu because of its location but it is a popular spot for couples to take their pre-wedding shots.